CodeforNepal/maptools/census-data/README.md

 * The data is divided by gender.
 * We must calculate the totals.
 * We want to exclude the columns `POPULATION_5_AND_ABOVE_BOTH_SEX`, `POPULATION_5_AND_ABOVE_MALE`, `POPULATION_5_AND_ABOVE_FEMALE` ,`LITERACY_RATE_BOTH_SEX` , `LITERACY_RATE_MALE`, and `LITERACY_RATE_FEMALE`

+`python census-data/csvconverter.py -o facilities.csv -i /path/to/census-data/districts -c HOUSEHOLD_FACILITY.csv -f "household facilities" -t -n "NO_FACILITY,AT_LEAST_ONE,NOT_STATED" -k "TOTAL_HOUSEHOLDS"`

+* We want to take as the total the cumulative value of the columns `NO_FACILITY`, `AT_LEAST_ONE`, and `NOT_STATED`
+* We want to put that total in a column called `TOTAL_HOUSEHOLDS`